 In mid-March, Shannon Loper, operations manager for Dirtbag Ales Brewery and Tap Room, got a phone call.
 At first she thought it was a joke.
-The caller said he was Brian Knight, an operations director at the local USO, and he had a big request: Would the brewery provide free beer to soldiers returning to nearby Fort Bragg?
+The caller said he was Brian Knight, a retired Command Sergeant Major of the 82nd airborne division, and he had a big request: Would the brewery provide free beer to soldiers returning to nearby Fort Bragg?
 The returning troops had to quarantine for two weeks to protect the other soldiers at the base from COVID-19, he said.
 “What better way to boost morale?”
 Loper had a lot of questions.
 She wanted to make sure he wasn’t just some prankster looking to scare up some free brew for his own needs.
 Finally she was convinced the request was legitimate, and the brewery donated 40 cases of beer to almost 900 returning troops.

 “No one wants to go into quarantine, but it’s what they have to do,” he told Reader’s Digest.
 “Anything that can be done to help raise their spirits while they’re in quarantine is good.”

-Knight, who was once one of those thirsty troops (Command Sergeant Major of the 82nd airborne division, retired), knew it was a lot to ask.
+Knight, who was once one of those thirsty troops, knew it was a lot to ask.
 So he proposed another idea: Customers who came in to buy beer for themselves could give a donation to provide beer to the quarantined troops.
 The brewery shared the idea on their Facebook page and in the first week, Dirtbag Ales had collected enough donations for 15 more cases.

 Dirtbag Ales is owned by a bunch of Army veterans.
 Eric Whealton is a former Army nurse, Jerry Hall is a former Army officer, and Vernardo “Tito” Simmons-Valenzuela is a former Army medic and the head brewer.
 In November, the brewery released Heroes Homecoming pilsner in for a Veteran’s Day celebration.